playframework/playframework/documentation/manual/releases/Highlights24.md

 ## Ebean

-Play's Ebean support has been extracted into a separate project with its own lifecycle, allowing ebean support to move at its own pace, not bound to Play.
+Play's Ebean support has been extracted into a separate project with its own lifecycle, allowing Ebean support to move at its own pace, not bound to Play.
 The play-ebean project can be found [here](https://github.com/playframework/play-ebean).

 play-ebean now supports Ebean 4.x.